 Roosevelt Island is a special and unique community within the 5th City Council District.
 Anchored by the Four Freedoms Park and the new Cornell Tech Campus, Roosevelt Island continues to receive an increasing number of visitors and interested individuals and families looking to move to the Island.
 It is imperative for elected officials to work together to preserve housing affordability and expand transportation options for Roosevelt Islanders.
 Tricia will fight on behalf of local residents and local businesses to make the Island affordable and accessible to all, including advocating for additional ferry routes connecting Roosevelt Island to other areas of New York City and establishing housing clinics to inform residents and businesses about their rights.
 She will push for the creation of a mobile food bank for Roosevelt Islanders and reinvest in senior programming on the Island.
 Additionally, Tricia will work to identify organizations to bring new educational programming to the Island, and will fight to make Roosevelt Island more storm resilient using native plants and other natural barriers.
 The loss of Amalgamated Bank is unacceptable and Tricia will work with Cornell Tech and local leaders to explore immediate solutions to the banking needs, including a mobile banking service or establishment of a credit union on the Island.

 Our neighborhood needs a strong advocate who puts our community needs first - particularly those that affect our quality of life and the safety of our neighborhoods.
-Tricia will call for an immediate stop in operations of the Marine Transfer Station and will call for a study to consider the repurposing of the MTS to be used as an emergency response unit for both fire and police needs along the East River.
+Tricia will call for an immediate stop in operations of the Marine Transfer Station and will call for a study to consider the repurposing of the MTS to be used as an emergency response unit for both fire and police needs or as an accessible NYCFerry hub to support people in underserved transit deserts.
 She will invest in the creation of an online database for empty storefronts and push for the reinstatement of a Vendor Commission.
 She will call for an audit of the 3-1-1 system to better understand how community concerns are addressed and will work with neighborhood associations, tenant groups, community boards, and other stakeholders to find other meaningful legislative solutions that meet the needs of our community.

 Over the course of the last year, our country has witnessed an unacceptable rise in violence and hate directed toward the Asian and Pacific Islander community in the United States.
 Advocacy groups have identified over 3800 incidents of hate nationwide in the last year, over 500 of which took place in New York, and 68% of which targeted women.
 To be clear: hate and bigotry against the Asian American community is nothing new.
 From the abuse and exploitation of Chinese immigrants to build the transcontinental railroad, to the Chinese Exclusion Act of 1882, to the internment of 120,000 Japanese Americans, our nation’s history and social systems are founded on anti-Asian and anti-immigrant sentiment.
 Today, despite comprising 14% of New York City’s total population, Asian American community organizations received only 1.4% of the total value of New York City’s social service contracts.